Blender to STLHow to UseFile InformationFile FeaturesHow it Works3D PrintingFAQOther Blender ToolsLatest News

 STL Notes

-The standard STL file format does not support colored faces or vertices or texture information.
-The STL file generated by the tool will contain only raw mesh/triangle data by default which is perfect for 3D printing.
+The standard STL file format does not support colored faces, vertices, or texture information.
+The STL file generated by the tool will contain only raw mesh/triangle data by default, which is perfect for 3D printing.

-The tool also has an option to save the file to one of the non-standard formats that support colored faces such as VisCAM and SolidView which is perfect if you want to further process the STL in software which supports these formats.
+The tool also has the option to save the file to one of the non-standard formats that support colored faces, such as VisCAM and SolidView which is perfect if you want to further process the STL in software that supports these formats.

 Supported Features